DOCTORATE IN COMMUNICATION

 APPLICANT PROFILE

-Academic and professional training
+Academic and Professional Background

-Research interest
+Research Interest

-Ethical behavior
+Ethical Conduct

 Autonomy

-- High-speed Internet connection
+- High-speed internet connection

-- Laptop with basic programs
+- Laptop with essential software

 - Non-certified copy of the valid National Identity Card (DNI) or Alien Registration Card (ARC).